365businessdev/docs/docs/en-us/365-business-print-agent/print-agent-whatis.md

 365 business Print Agent is able to operate in two separate so-called Service Modes, the **365 business Print Agent Cloud** and the **Direct Connection** mode.

 <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Good to know:</strong>The Print Agent Service and the app support both service modes.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Good to know:</strong>The Print Agent Service and the app support both service modes.
 The mode can be changed at any time.<br>Please note: Existing configurations in Microsoft Dynamics 365 Business Central must be removed before switching.
 </div>

 #### Print Agent Cloud _(recommended)_